 In these regulations —

-“section” means section of the Act.
+section means section of the Act.

 3. Commencement

 These regulations shall come into operation on the day on which the Act comes into operation 1.

 4. Prescribed conveyances in section 4(1)

 For the purpose of section 4(1)(a) and (c), while a conveyance on land or water or in the air is used solely for the purpose of carrying passengers from a place and returning them to the same place on the same day that conveyance is a prescribed conveyance.